DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 After that we re-referencing the data to the average, in preparation for Independent Component Analysis (ICA).

 We are using the pop_runica function, as suggested by EEGLab, but there are other options that might be quicker (this might, however, come at a cost).
 We do an ICA mainly to delete artifacts that are repeated, such as eye blinks, eye movement, muscle movement and electrical noise.
-One of the issues cause by the re-refferencing is that we created a rank-deficiency.
+One of the issues cause by the re-referencing is that we created a rank-deficiency.
 This can potentially create a "ghost" ICA component (not that important, but it's a duplicate of an already existing one)and has the potential to make the data a lot noisier (if this happens there will be at least one really noisy channel in the data) which is very problematic.
 The solution is relatively easy, you can either delete a channel (after the average ref) or you can simply set the pca option for the run_ica function to n-total-channel minus 1.
 This last option is added to this pipeline.

 We are using [IClable](https://www.sciencedirect.com/science/article/pii/S1053811919304185) as a function to automatically label the components.
 After that, we only delete the eye-components.
 We only focus on eye-blinks because we know they have a bad/strong impact on the data and as you can see in [the next part](#impact-of-ica-on-simple-erps) deleting more has a very strong impact on the data and we are not sure what gets deleted.
+In our case components will only get deleted if they are >80% eye and <10% brain.
+We decided on these criteria after comparing how many components experts in our lab would delete and what criteria would match this the closesed.

-Before deleting the components, EEGlab will save a figure with all the bad components for that participant, or if they were all good, a figure with all the components.
+Matlab will save a figure with the deleted Eye components and with all the remaining components grouped separately.
 Lastly, Matlab will save a variable called components, with the ID and how many of each type of component reached the threshold.

 These are the variables you NEED to change: